ikawrakow/ik_llama.cpp/github-data/pull_requests/326 - WIP Compute per layer LIM Scores during imatrix.md

 Do I understand the results in the quoted PR correctly?
 The `ffn_down` tensors are the least important?
 This would be really funny, because everybody knows that quantization errors in `ffn_down` have the highest impact on observed quantization quality.

 I didn't go to read the blog post, but why would cosine similarity between the inputs of two subsequent layers measure layer importance?

 ---

+👤 **ikawrakow** commented during a code review on `examples/imatrix/imatrix.cpp` on **2025-04-13** at **07:05:04**

+So, `activations` gets overwritten each time we get called with a new set of activations.
+It also gets overwritten as we go over the rows of the activation matrix.
+At the end of the run, the `compute_lim()` function gets called.
+Which means that we get the LIM computed with just the very last token processed in the `imatrix` run, not an actual statistical evaluation of cosine similarities between inputs to tensors of the same type in subsequent layers.

+---